tarwin/directus-build-and-deploy-module/README.md

-# directus-build-and-deploy-module
-A frontend module for Directus that calls a custom endpoint to build and deploy a site
+# Directus 9 build and deploy module and endpoint

+Includes:

+- `/module` - Directus 9 frontend module
+- `/endpoint` - Source for example endpoint

+You will need to modify both to get them to work on your site.
+See the readme files in directories.